Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: Introduction

-With the ongoing improvements in parametric down-conversion techniques, the birth of integrated optics, and laser imprinting methods to build such devices, the multi-port interferometry experiments, such as those suggested in \cite{MULTIPORT97}, are becoming feasible.
-As a matter of fact, important tests of exactly such configurations were recently done, see Schaeff {\it et al.} \cite{ZEIL-2015}.
-The schemes discussed here are involving parametric down-conversion for higher pump powers, in the case of which we do not have essentially emissions of pairs of correlated photons, but superpositions of multi-pair emissions.
+With the ongoing improvements in parametric down-conversion techniques, the birth of integrated optics, and laser imprinting methods to build such devices, the multi-port interferometry experiments, such as the ones suggested in \cite{MULTIPORT97}, are becoming feasible.
+As a matter of fact, important tests of exactly such configurations were recently done, see Schaeff \etal \cite{ZEIL-2015}.
+The schemes discussed here involve parametric down-conversion for higher pump powers, in the case of which we do not have only spontaneous emissions of pairs of correlated photons, but superpositions of multi-pair emissions.
 Therefore new phenomena need to be studied.
 At least one should check to what extent the features of two-photon correlations are still present in the case of stronger fields.

-We shall consider sets of local interferometers, which are effectively unbiased multi-port beam-splitters \cite{MULTIPORT97}, which in the case of single photons allow transformations to full sets of mutually unbiased unbiased state bases.
-Because of the known problems (e.g., $d=6$) concerning sets of unbiased bases we shall consider only situations in which the number of local modes, $d$, is a prime.
-Even for $d$ which is a power of a prime, the algebraic proofs are quite cumbersome, and such cases will studied in forthcoming papers.
+We take as our example a six-mode squeezed vacuum state which can be produced with the use of a parametric down conversion crystal.
+However, our intention is not a proposal of feasible experiment, but introduction of new entanglement conditions for multimode optical states of undefined photon numbers.
+The operational situation which we study serves only as an example here.
+With the current rapid development of integrated optics, which now includes not only integrated multimode interferometers \cite{Weihs96, Meany12, Metcalf13, Spagnolo13, CAROLAN15, Peruzzo11}, but also sources \cite{Tanzilli01, Takesue05, Martin10, Jin14, Matsuda12, Herrmann13, Silverstone14}, the schematic configuration which we present may become feasible.

-As a by-product of our considerations we shall also get complementarity relations for multi-port interferometry of general quantum optical fields.
+We shall consider such sets of settings of the local multiport interferometers, which in the case of single photons allow transformations to full sets of mutually unbiased state bases.
+We shall limit here our considerations to the first non-trivial step, that is to $d=3$.
+Higher `dimensional' experiments of a similar kind have been studied in~\cite{RYU18}.
+As a by-product of our considerations we shall also get complementarity relations for $3\times3$ multi-port interferometry of general quantum optical fields.
 We shall see that many of the traits of complementarity relations for single particle multi-port measurements still hold for fields of undefined photon numbers.
 If one replaces intensities at the outputs of such devices by rates (ratios between the observed intensity at the given output divided by the total intensity), such relations are quite elegant.